MackMaritimus/liammacksnyder/README.md

 - “Coding Work” currently links to my GitHub archive repo
 - “Design Work” is not yet active but will feature original artwork and design work

-## 📂 Code Archive Repo (WIP)
+## 🗄️ Code Archive Repo (WIP)
-A public GitHub archive of my coursework and personal projects, currently including SQL.
+The following link is a public GitHub archive of my coursework and personal projects, currently including SQL.
 Java, Python, and React Native work will be added soon.

 [github.com/MackMaritimus/Liam-Mack-Snyder-Dev-Archive](https://github.com/MackMaritimus/Liam-Mack-Snyder-Dev-Archive)